 The Protein Society's 31st Annual Symposium welcomes abstract submission for original contributions to the field.
-Individuals who submit their abstract for review can also apply for Young Investigator Talks, Contributed Talks, travel grants, and elect to participate in the poster competition.
 All approved abstracts that are presented at the 2017 Symposium will be published in a special online edition of Protein Science in the fall of 2017.

 Current Protein Society members may sponsor their own abstract or someone else’s.
 Non-members may submit an abstract, but a TPS member must sponsor their abstract (TPS can help identify sponsors).
 However, we encourage non-members to join TPS and take advantage of the lower abstract submission and Symposium registration rates.